supabase-community/flutter-chat/README.md

 );
 comment on table public.rooms is 'Holds chat rooms';

-create table if not exists public.user_room (
+create table if not exists public.room_participants (
-    user_id uuid references public.profiles(id) on delete cascade not null, room_id uuid references public.rooms(id) on delete cascade not null, created_at timestamp with time zone default timezone('utc' :: text, now()) not null, PRIMARY KEY (profile_id, room_id)
+    profile_id uuid references public.profiles(id) on delete cascade not null, room_id uuid references public.rooms(id) on delete cascade not null, created_at timestamp with time zone default timezone('utc' :: text, now()) not null, primary key (profile_id, room_id)
 );
-comment on table public.user_room is 'Relational table of users and rooms.';
+comment on table public.room_participants is 'Relational table of users and rooms.';

 create table if not exists public.messages (
     id uuid not null primary key DEFAULT uuid_generate_v4(),